10 Essential Strategies for Preventing Shoulder Injuries in Baseball: A Comprehensive Guide for Pitchers

 5. Practice Proper Recovery Techniques

-Recovery is a critical component of preventing shoulder injuries in baseball.
+Recovery is a critical piece of preventing shoulder injuries in baseball.
 Your body needs time to repair and rebuild after the stress of pitching.
-Implement the following recovery techniques:
+Put the following recovery techniques to work:

 • Ice your shoulder for 15-20 minutes after pitching or intense throwing sessions